jcayaban1/QP-SP2021/README.md

 # QP-SP2021
 Spring 2021 Quarterly Project

+NOTE: You must have pyserial and pygame installed to run Cel.

-How to run physics engine on macOS terminal: g++ *.cpp -c
+How to run Cel on macOS terminal:

-g++ *.o -lsfml-graphics -lsfml-window -lsfml-system -o physics

-./physics
+1. Navigate to the Cel directory in your terminal
+2. Use the command "python3 main.py" (or other python compiler)

 The not_using directory contains old code.
 We save them here just in case we need them again or need to refer to them.